 Impact of the Leverage and Legacy Programme

-The Ministry of Business, Innovation and Employment have released a report on the FIFA Women’s World Cup 2023™ Puawānanga Leverage and Legacy Programme, outlining the wide-ranging community impacts this tournament has had.
+The Ministry of Business, Innovation and Employment released a report on the FIFA Women’s World Cup 2023™ Puawānanga Leverage and Legacy Programme, outlining the wide-ranging community impacts of the tournament.

-The leverage and legacy programme saw more than 50 projects, initiatives, and events nationwide, including the Physical Activity and Wellbeing Fund.
-These projects championed equality for women and girls, engaged communities across the country in the event and surrounding activity, told Aotearoa New Zealand’s stories to the world, and created lasting benefits for our country and communities.
+The leverage and legacy programme saw more than 50 projects nationwide that championed equality for women and girls, told Aotearoa New Zealand’s stories to the world, and created lasting benefits for our country and communities.

-The report also highlights the social and economic benefits of New Zealand co-hosting the tournament, including:
+The report also highlighted the social and economic benefits of New Zealand co-hosting the tournament:

 • A significant contribution to high performance pathways with the introduction of New Zealand’s first professional women’s football team in 2021, and a second from 2025.